knuckleswtf/scribe/docs/migrating.md

 - The `laravel.autoload` key is now `laravel.add_routes`, and is `true` by default.
 - The `laravel.docs_url` key is now `/docs` by default (no longer `/doc`).
 This means if you're using `laravel` docs type, your docs will be at <your-app>/docs and <your-app>/docs.json.
 - The Markdown output is now a set of files, located in `resources/docs`.
 The route files are located in `resources/docs/groups` and are split by groups (1 group per file).
 - The `rebuild` command has been removed.
-By default, when you run `php artisan scribe:generate`, Scribe will not overwrite any Markdown files you've modified.
-If you want Scribe to do so, run with `--force`.
+Instead, if you want Scribe to skip the extraction phase and go straight to converting the existing Markdown to HTML, run `php artisan scribe:generate --no-extraction`.

 ### Low impact
 - `logo` is now `false` by default, so no logo spot will be shown.
 Also, if you specify a logo, it will no longer be copied to the docs folder.
 Rather, the path to be logo will be used as-is as the `src` for the `<img>` tag in the generated doc.
 This means that you must use a path that's publicly accessible.
 For example, if your logo is in `public/img`:
   - set `'logo' => '../img/logo.png'` for `static` type (output folder is `public/docs`)
   - set `'logo' => 'img/logo.png'` for `laravel` type

-You can also use a URL.
+  You can also use a URL instead.

 ## Advanced users
 It's a new package with a different name, so a few things have changed.
 This section is especially important if you've written any custom strategies or extended any of the provided classes.